 - Medical law and medical malpractice litigation.

 Carol has represented both local and international clients in many aspects of transport law, including questions of marine insurance cover and subrogated insurance recovery actions.
 Carol also has experience in admiralty security and enforcement matters, bill of lading and charter party advice, casualty response, sanctions and piracy matters.

 Carol also runs high value litigation arising out of cerebral palsy medical malpractice claims in the public sector.

 - Bachelor of Arts (BA) degree and Bachelor of Laws (LLB) degree from Rhodes University.

 - Master of Science (MSc) in Human Rights from the London School of Economics and Political Science.

 Carol’s recent experience includes:

-- Assisting the owners of the mt Salvaliant and her P&I Club in defending a claim for the loss of her tow off Saldanha Bay in 2009 resulting in one of the largest claims in South African maritime history
+- Assisting the owners of a tug and her P&I Club in defending a claim for the loss of her tow off Saldanha Bay in 2009 resulting in one of the largest claims in South African maritime history;

 - Maritime Law Association and sits on the Carriage of Goods by Sea subcommittee.